sahilkhoja23/SealBreaker/README.md

 # SealBreaker
-Seal Breaker informs you when to use the restroom during an NBA game baed on previous matchup data.
+Seal Breaker informs you when to use the restroom during an NBA game based on previous matchup data.
 Currently in work in progress.